443eb9/ExtendedColorSelector/README.md

 Launch Krita.

-***!!IMPORTANT!!*** If you see an error message that tells you OpenGL context is missing, please set canvas acceleration method to OpenGL in settings. `Settings -> Configure Krita -> Display -> Canvas Acceleration -> Preferred Renderer` and select OpenGL.

 Go to `Settings -> Configure Krita -> Python Plugin Manager`, find `Extended Color Selector`, enable it, and restart Krita.

 ## Why the name